CyVerse-learning-materials/discovery_environment_guide/step2.rst

-*Deleting Files/Folders in the Discovery Enviornment*
+*Deleting Files/Folders in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must be logged in to delete files/folders.